sage-code/maj/alphabet.md

 # MAJ Alphabet

 Maj alphabet has 28 letters.
-Usually for each letter there is an unique name but there are two exceptions: Letter g and letter h have two distinct pronounciations but only one name.
+Usually for each letter there is an unique name but there are two exceptions: Letter g and letter h have two distinct pronounciations but only one name rach.
 So we have only 26 names.
-The secondary promounciation has a shorter name.
+The secondary promounciation has a shorter name that is the IPA sound.

 **notes:**
 * the order of letters is different from ISO standard;